BackIsBachus/ghost-material/README.md

 # Source

 Originally from [nauzethc](https://github.com/nauzethc/ghost-material) to adapt it to my needs.
-Unless otherwise spacified the rest of the README is from the original author.
+Unless otherwise spacified the rest of the README (except the `Modifications` paragraph) is from the original author.

 # Modifications
 ## Disqus